Debt Collection, Credit Reports and Skip Tracing in Israel, the Palestinian Authority (Palestine) and Around the Globe

 Our debt collection services include pre litigation and litigation services.
 Our experienced attorneys do their best to collect without having to resort to litigation.
 However if all else fails and debt is not collected in an 'amicable' fashion we inform the client of his litigation options and the chances of retrieving the debt based on the debtor's financial ability.
 Of course, we only initiate litigation if we recieve client's written consent for such a step.

-In Israel contingency based fee is allowed in Civil matters only and is not allowed in Criminal matters.
+In Israel contingency ("no win no pay") based fee is allowed in Civil matters only and is not allowed in Criminal matters.

-Our pre litigation attorney fee is usually contingency based ("no collection no pay") unless the client prefers to pay a flat fee in advance or a mix of the two.
+Our pre litigation attorney fee is usually either contingency based ("no collection no pay"), flat fee or a mix of the two.

-Our law firm's fee for litigation may be based on either hours, contingency ("no collection no pay") or a pre paid flat fee, depending on the particular case (factors taken into consideration include but not limited to the complexity, risk and chances of collection in the suit).
+Our law firm's fee for litigation may be based on either hours billed, contingency ("no collection no pay") or a pre paid flat fee, depending on the particular case (factors taken into consideration include but not limited to the complexity, risk and chances of collection in the suit (assets and profession of defendant etc..)).

 Our law firm can provide translated credit reports regarding both corporations and sole proprietors.
 We can also provide asset searches/investigations for individuals.